 ENFJ – The Empathetic Flame That Ignites Others

 Sensing?
 Intuition?
 Feeling?
-Thinking?—Your truest self begins here.
+Thinking?
+Your truest self begins here.

 "I think they might be pushing themselves too hard right now…"

+The moment you sense that, you can't help but reach out.
+You're highly attuned to others' emotions and naturally maintain harmony in any space.
 You want everyone in the room to feel at ease—free to be themselves and smile.

-But sometimes, even when you're hurting, you still smile and say, “I'm fine.”
+But sometimes, even when you're hurting, you still smile and say, "I'm fine."
+You move for others before yourself—and that is your true strength.

 🌟 Core Traits & Strengths